MJKWoolnough/tvdb/README.md

 }
 ```

-Episode represents the data for a single episode of a programme
+Episode represents the data for a single episode of a programme.

 #### type ErrInvalidFilters